-Learning and working go hand in hand in the Culinary Arts - Vail Valley program.
+Learning and working go hand in hand in the Culinary Arts Internship Track.
 Semester by semester your schedule is arranged for the best mix of classes and jobs, studying and practicing.

 Courses are coordinated with CMC’s culinary program and our resort partners.
 The CMC Program Director works directly with the resorts' culinary professionals to align work experiences with course learning objectives.

 You'll study with CMC's professionally experienced faculty and work with culinary professionals who are developing the next generation of innovative chefs.

 See the sample program Schedule on the Curriculum Page

 - Vail Resorts

 - Beaver Run

 Our students apply directly for positions at The Ritz-Carlton Bachelor Gulch, Sonnenalp Hotel and Vail Resorts.
 Once employed, you'll have the same benefits as any other employee which, depending upon employer, may include housing and ski passes.